 \section{Data}

 Our paper is primarily based on classification of US supreme court decisions dataset or supreme court database from Washington University School of Law \cite{spaeth2013supreme}.
 Documents are classified by topic in a 2 level ontology, providing the basis for two different classification tasks: one using 15 broad category labels and another using 279 fine-grained category labels.
 The general statistics associated with this dataset can be found in Table \ref{datastats}.
 As we can see from Fig. 1 and Fig. 2 of \cite{undavia2018comparative}, SCDB is highly imbalanced in terms of number of data points per label in both classification tasks.
-Before we conduct our experiments, we apply a pre-processing step to remove footnotes.\footnote{We provisionally assume that footnotes constitute noise.} The SCDB tasks pose some difficulties for BERT-based classification because the average length of SCDB documents is much larger than most other legal document datasets used for classification task.
+Before we conduct our experiments, we apply a pre-processing step to remove footnotes.\footnote{We provisionally assume that footnotes constitute noise.} The SCDB dataset poses some difficulties for BERT-based classification task because the average length of SCDB documents is much longer than most of the other legal datasets used for classification task.
 For example, European Court of Human Rights (ECHR) \cite{chalkidis2021paragraph} and Overruling \cite{zheng2021does} datasets have only 1662.08 and 21.94 mean length in comparison to SCDB's mean length of 6960.60 tokens.